• Skip to primary navigation

 The cooking time depends on the ripeness of the fruit.
 Soft, ripe Italian plums need about 7-8 minutes, while larger and firmer ones will need slightly longer.
 Just check; it is really easy to decide if they are done to your liking or not.

-• Serve with ice cream, rice pudding or custard, over cheesecakes or sweet loaves of bread.
+Dessert: Serve them with a dollop of Greek, strained yogurt, or whipped cream on top.
+Serve them with ice cream, rice pudding, or custard over cheesecakes like this Crustless Cheesecake or sweet loaves of bread.

 How to store?